ziginfo/LS-Wing-OSC-Chataigne-Module/README.md

 ### Version 1.2
 added containers for monitoring Feedback from Faders and Buttons-Values

-be aware that to get any Feedback from the LS-Wing you must first have configured any "command" on any of the Faders and/or Buttons.. !!
+Please note that, to obtain feedback from the LS-Wing, you must first have configured "OSC-Commands" on the Faders and/or Buttons..!!
+ (this is done in the Mapping-Setup inside the LS-Wing Configuration-Page)